MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12commandqueue-copytilemappings.md

 The destination and the source regions must each entirely fit in their resource or behavior is undefined and the debug layer will emit an error.

-For more info on tiled resources, refer to the  "DirectX tiled resources" section within <a href="http://msdn.microsoft.com/en-us/library/windows/apps/bg182880.aspx">DirectX programming</a>.